Eteri Andjaparidze: Career

 Andjaparidze was the first Soviet pianist to win the Grand Prix at the Montreal International Piano Competition in 1976.

-In 1974 she won Fourth Prize at the Fifth Tchaikovsky International Competition in Moscow.
+In 1974, entering the Tchaikovsky International Competition as the youngest participant, Andjaparidze won fourth place.

 She has appeared around the globe in solo and collaborative recitals and as a guest soloist with the major orchestras and conductors.
-Her programs encompass all genres and styles of the piano repertoire and discography including Grammy and Deutsche Schallplatten awards nominated solo albums.
+Her programs encompass all genres and styles of the piano repertoire and discography includes Grammy and Deutsche Schallplatten awards nominated solo albums.

 Currently a piano faculty at NYU Steinhardt and Mannes School of Music, Andjaparidze has taught at DePaul University, SUNY, Moscow and Tbilisi State Conservatoires and conducted masterclasses worldwide.
 She is the founder and artistic director of the advanced piano performance study program AmerKlavier.

 Andjaparidze is a recipient of the International Friendship Order, the Order of Honor, and the People's Artist of Georgia title.

 Personal life

-Andjaparidze's nephew is professional basketball player Sandro Mamukelashvili.
+Andjaparidze's nephew is Georgian-American professional basketball player Sandro Mamukelashvili.